trishume/trishume.github.com/_posts/2017-06-17-optimizing-a-custom-tree-diff-algorithm-using-dynamic-programming-and-a.md

 I solved this in three steps:

 1. Create a "costed list" type which was a linked list except each item included the cost of the suffix from that point.
-This had a constant-time prepend operation that took just added the cost of the item being prepended to the cost field of the rest of the list.
+This had a constant-time prepend operation that just added the cost of the item being prepended to the cost field of the rest of the list.
 1. Modify the Abstract Syntax Tree (AST) data structure to include a cost field on every node, and to use a costed list for children.
 I also made all the AST builder functions compute the cost of their components by just adding the cost of their overhead with the costs of their child nodes or costed lists.
 Now both getting the cost of an AST subtree and constructing a node were constant time.
 1. When building the path/diff/result of my algorithm I used a costed list and constructed new `:date-switch` nodes using the constant-time builder API.